-- Happens to Topper's unfortunate opponent in the opening scene of Hot Shots!
+- Also happens to Topper's unfortunate opponent in the opening scene of Hot Shots!
 Part Deux.

 - This happens to Jernigan in Home Alone 3 after Alice hits him with a crowbar when attempting to hit Doris the rat, who had crawled into his pants.

-- The Inspector Gadget movie has Gadget crush a guru's testicles when told to "reach out and grab the balls" (meaning the marbles on a pedestal).
+- Inspector Gadget (1999) has Gadget accidentally grab a guru's testicles when told to "reach out and grab the balls" (meaning the marbles on a pedestal).
 The guru's reduced to squealing "TURN IT OFF!
 TURN IT OFF!" in a very high voice.
 The poor guru is then loaded into an ambulance holding a huge icepack on his crotch and still in a high squeaky voice.